I love a good English cottage. This one, called Under the Rose Cottage in Cornwall’s Crantock Village, is what Chocolate Box dreams are made of.

 We bought the cottage when I was eight months pregnant with our twin boys and they’ve spent every summer in Crantock since they were born eleven years ago.
 Memories of high chairs in the kitchen breakfast nook and bathing in the paddling pool make Under the Rose a very special place for us.

-I love everything about this cottage, including the colorful descriptions (whoever wrote them deserves a raise!).
+I love everything about this cottage, including the colorful descriptions.